chmagitt/iothub-private-endpoint/chapters/setup.md

 In order to connect and test different scenario with IoT Hub Private Endpoint, four components are necessary

 - **A laptop** (or VM) connected to Internet; in this machine some device simulations and device management applications are required to connect to IoT Hub.
 The VPN client will provide the Private Network connectivity using an Ipsec tunnel.
-- **An IoT Hub** instance that devices and application will try to connect to
+- **An IoT Hub** instance that devices and application will try to connect to.
-- **An Azure VPN gateway** to connect VPN client and then create a private network over Internet
+- **An Azure VPN gateway** to connect VPN client and then create a private network over Internet.
-- **A Windows VM** to act as a Jump Box , connected to the same Vnet as IoT Hub Private Endpoint
+- **A Windows VM** to act as a Jump Box , connected to the same Vnet as IoT Hub Private Endpoint.

 <img width="823" alt="private-endpoint-intro" src="https://github.com/chmagitt/iothub-private-endpoint/blob/main/media/Setup1.png">